nebula-us-corp/nebula-us-corp.github.io/README.md

 Nebula Corp. website

 This project is protected.
-You cannot use, modify, and distribute the code, images, designs or anythign on this site.
+You cannot use, modify, and distribute the code, images, designs or anything on this site.

 Structure:
 /nebula-us-corp root
 │
 ├── index.html
+├── privacy.html
+├── terms.html
 ├── site.webmanifest
 ├── README.md
 ├── /assets